tomasz-rosiek/upscan-verify/README.md

 # upscan-verify

-Upscan-verify microservice is a part of Upscan module.
+upscan-verify microservice is a part of Upscan module.
 The service is responsible for polling for files uploaded by users, scanning these files using ClamAV anti-virus software and moving clean files from inbound AWS S3 bucket (where these were uploaded by users) to outbound S3 bucket (where files can be fetched by the service that initiated upload).
-In case file contains virus, the service stores details of the infection in proper quarantine S3 bucket.
+In case file contains virus, the service stores details of the infection in a separate quarantine S3 bucket, and deletes the infected file.

 The microservice is internal component of *Upscan* and external users don't have to interact with it.